12 Best Automated Phishing Simulation Tools [2026 Guide]

 What are Phishing Simulations?

-Phishing simulations are a security practice where organizations send simulated malicious emails to their own employees to test their awareness and response to phishing attacks.
-The primary goal is to educate users and measure the effectiveness of security training, not to penalize them for mistakes.
-It’s a controlled exercise designed to build resilience.
+Phishing simulations are a security practice where organizations send simulated malicious emails to their own employees to test awareness and response.
+The goal is to educate users and measure the effectiveness of security training, not to punish them for mistakes.
+It’s a controlled exercise.
+The aim is resilience.

-Unlike a real phishing attack, which aims to steal credentials or deploy malware, a simulation is a safe training exercise.
-When an employee clicks a simulated link, they are met with a learning opportunity—such as an educational landing page—not a compromised machine.
+Unlike a real phishing attack, a simulation is a safe training exercise.
+When an employee clicks a simulated link, they’re shown a learning opportunity, such as an educational landing page, not a compromised machine.

 How Phishing Simulations Work?

-A modern phishing simulation follows a clear, automated lifecycle designed to test and train employees continuously.
-The process moves far beyond simply sending a fake email and seeing who clicks.
-It’s a closed-loop system of testing, data collection, and remediation.
+A modern phishing simulation follows an automated lifecycle built to test and train employees continuously.
+It’s not about sending a fake email and seeing who clicks.
+It’s a closed-loop system.
+Testing, data collection, remediation.

 The Phishing Simulation Lifecycle